Purg/vulkan_tutorial/README.md

 are specified.
 * `VK_LAYER_PATH` should be set to the path to the appropriate `etc/vulkan/explicit_layer.d/` directory.
   * If using the LunarG SDK, this will be the `<SDK_DIR>/x86_64/etc/vulkan/explicit_layer.d/` path where `<SDK_DIR>` is wherever you unpacked the SDK package.
   * If using terminal, `export` as usual.
     If running tool in CLion, for the appropriate target(s) go to the "Edit Configurations..." window and add `VK_LAYER_PATH=...` to the "Environment Variables" list.

+## Windows Terminal
+It is important to open the correct command line terminal on Windows to match the same toolchain architecture being used.
+E.g. When set to "amd64" the "x64 Native Tools" terminal must be opened.
+Otherwise, inappropriate tools and libraries are exposed and errors will ensue.